Mad-Doc/Q-switched-laser-diode-frequency-g-n-rator/README.md

-simple code for générating complexe pwm signal for controlling Qcw-laser diode use arduino nano 328p and ssd1315 Oled + rotary encoder
+simple code for generating complexe pwm signal for controlling Qcw-laser diode use arduino nano 328p and ssd1315 Oled + rotary encoder

 the code generate pulse a 0 to 20khz frequency at 20% ON of duty cycle auto calculated and linear response !